-Comment on Mortgagea bility We can confirm that the p criteria from any individua roperty will provide suitable security for mortgage lending purposes subje ect to specific Valuations Market value in present cor Market value on completion Insurance reinstatement va (to include the cost of total Is a reinspection necessary n of essential repairs lue rebuilding, site clearance, professional fees, ancillary charges plus VAT) £ 250,000 £ - £ 220,000 Yes X No ge of monthly rental income for the property assuming a letting on a 6 £ month Short Assured Tenai ncy basis?
-Declaration here there is a steady demand for rented accommodation of this type? ∐ Yes ∐ No Signed Surveyor's name Professional qualifications Company name Security Print Code [450227 = 6393] Electronically signed by:- Peter Rasberry BSc MRICS DM Hall LLP Address Telephone Fax Report date 27 Canmore Street, Dunfermline, Fife, KY12 7NU 01383 604100 01383 604109 26th September 2023
+Comment on Mortgagea bility We can confirm that the p criteria from any individua roperty will provide suitable security for mortgage lending purposes subje I lender. ect to specific Valuations Market value in present condition Market value on completion of essential repairs Insurance reinstatement value (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT) Is a reinspection necessary?
+Buy To Let Cases month Short Assured Tenails the property in an area w ge of monthly rental income for the property assuming a letting on a 6 ncy basis?
+There there is a steady demand for rented accommodation of this type? £ Declaration Convite Drint Code (570000 C704) Signed Surveyor's name Professional qualifications Company name Address Telephone Security Print Code [570233 = 6764] Electronically signed by:- Peter Rasberry BSc MRICS DM Hall LLP 27 Canmore Street, Dunfermline, Fife, KY12 7NU 01383 604100 Fax Report date 01383 604109 13th September 2023